julianojstavares/strapi-platform/README.md

 ***

 Agora, um pouco de código
+Now, a little bit of code

 As linhas fundamentais para este projeto dar certo são as seguintes:
+The fundamental lines for this project to succeed are the following:

 ```javascript
 host: process.env.DATABASE_HOST,